isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/LEARN Bootcamps.md

 [Sign up here](https://go.gov.sg/sparkarmay23)

-**Bernina Sew & Code Bootcamp (Pri)**
+**Bernina Sew &amp; Code Bootcamp (Pri)**
 ![](/images/bernina_code%20and%20sew_bootcamp.jpg)

-The Sew & Code Bootcamp is a week-long holiday bootcamp designed for students aged 10 to 12 (P4-6).
-Students will get hands-on experience in design, coding, sewing, embroidery, and electronics with BERNINA machines.
+The Sew &amp; Code Bootcamp is a week-long holiday bootcamp designed for students aged 10 to 12 (P4-6).
+Students will get hands-on experience in design, coding, sewing, embroidery, and electronics with BERNINA machines. <br>

 Using TurtleStitch and Bernina app, students will learn coding principles through creating generative artwork and learn to use sewing and embroidery features of the Bernina machine.
 As a final project, students will integrate microcontrollers and sensors with e-textile to create a functioning e-textile product.
 * When: 20 to 23 June 2023, 9am – 4pm (including breaks)
 * Where: TBA